Skip to main content

 async with STXWebSocket(region="ontario", env="staging") as ws:

-await ws.join(Channels.MARKET_INFO, on_message=handle_market)
+await ws.join(Channels.MARKETS, on_message=handle_market)

-await ws.join(Channels.ACTIVE_ORDERS, on_message=handle_order)
+await ws.join(Channels.ORDERS, on_message=handle_order)

 await ws.join(Channels.PORTFOLIO, on_message=handle_portfolio)